Organization for Universal Safety and Prosperity (OUSP)

 Main goals of economics: Self-sufficiency and imperial zero-sum game

-In this economic mode, nations tried to conquer other nations and steal their resources, like gold or spices, while protecting their exports and putting tariffs on imports.
+In this economic mode, nations tried to conquer other nations and steal their resources, like gold or spices, while protecting own exports and putting tariffs on imports.
 The overall result was a state of constant war and colonialism, which not only didn’t ensure global prosperity, but produced needless suffering and overall decrease of economic value in the world.
 This mode also prevented globalization.

-As it turns out, win-win positive sum games are possible in real world economics.
+As it turns out, win-win positive sum games are possible in real-world economics.
 Free trade was later shown to be much better at creating new value in the world, through peaceful cooperation, for the world as a whole, if not every single party at any particular time.
-Free trade still has local winners and losers, it is fundamentally competitive, but a globally trading world is richer than an imperial one.
+Free trade still has local winners and losers, it is fundamentally competitive, but a globally trading world is richer overall than an imperial one.

 To give a specific example, a world were pirates and empire-sponsored privateers constantly attack global shipping is a world of much lower economic value than a world where peace is enforced on the oceans.
 Peaceful oceans allow for a much higher volume of global trade at much lower cost, as greater risks to shipping require more expensive insurance.
 Not to mention that war burns through resources, destroys capital, wastes lives, and ruins quality of life.